 Veterans may receive appropriate credit for education preparation and experience acquired while in the Armed Forces.
 A veteran with an honorable discharge from active duty can receive such credit in accordance with the recommendations of the American Council on Education.
-Veterans should contact the Office of Records & Registration for assistance.
+Veterans should contact the Records and Registration Office for assistance.
 An AARTS or other branch transcript or DD 214 is required.